 Hymenocallis sp. , photo by Kevin Preuss of a plant collected in Guatemala by Dr. Robert Dressler.

 Hymenocallis sp., possibly Hymenocallis littoralis from Out Islands of Bahamas: 26 36' 13.76" N, 77 00' 37.17" W elev.
 15'.
 Grown on active dune with up to 6" increase in dune height annually.
 Note extensions at bottom of bulb.
 Out of almost 100 plants rescued from the ocean after hurricane Jeanne, most had these extensions or evidence that they had snapped off.
 It looks like the extension acts to keep the bulb near the surface as sand builds up on the dune.
 Interesting that the oldest section resembles a rhizome.
 Photos by Phil Andrews.

 Hymenocallis sp. received as Hymenocallis philipinas by Alessandro Marinello.
 The bulb measured 9 cm in diameter with leaves 7 cm wide.
 It bloomed in October.
 It was suggested to be Hymenocallis littoralis.

-Hymenocallis traubii is a spring-blooming species native to Florida.
+Hymenocallis tridentata Small (syn.
+Hymenocallis traubii Moldenke) is a spring-blooming species native to Florida.
 It is a small plant with large flowers.
 Photo taken May 2006 by Jay Yourch.